MauveMagician/protect-the-heart-planet/README.md

 A simple tower defense game in Godot.

 # Credits
-Enter Command font by used in this program is made by jeti https://fontenddev.com/fonts/enter-command/
+Enter Command font used in this program is made by jeti https://fontenddev.com/fonts/enter-command/

+Gooey font used in dhis program is made by Dreadful Productions https://www.dafont.com/pt/gooey.font

 Worm enemy, goblin enemy, mushroom enemy, bunny, flower, bird, bat and other sprites used in this program are from the PIXEL ART METROIDVANIA ASSET PACK by o_lobster.
 This project does not contain the entire asset pack. https://o-lobster.itch.io/platformmetroidvania-pixel-art-asset-pack